 Finally, to make the entire process easier to visualize, the following flow chart should help in that regard.

 Liviu is a Romanian IT professional, with a passion for sharing his knowledge on ConfigurationManager and Intune with the community.
-His IT journey started with supporting the SCCM Team to package applications and later became an SCCM Admin.
+His IT journey started with supporting the ConfigMgr Team to package applications and later became an ConfigMgr Admin.
 Afterwards he worked with Intune, managing Windows, MacOS, iOS, and Android devices.
 He currently works for Patch My PC as a Customer Success Engineer.

 Liviu regularly blogs on his own website, liviubarbat.info.